nikomatsakis/babysteps/babysteps/_posts/2018-10-31-mir-based-borrowck-is-almost-here.md

 [rust-blog]: https://blog.rust-lang.org/2018/10/30/help-test-rust-2018.html
 [last update]: {{ site.baseurl }}/blog/2018/06/15/mir-based-borrow-check-nll-status-update/

-## Rust 2018 will use NLL now, Rust 2015 support coming soon
+## Rust 2018 will use NLL now

 Let's get the highlights out of the way.
 Most importantly, **Rust 2018 crates will use NLL by default**.
-Once the Rust 2018 release candidate becomes stable, I hope to switch Rust 2015 crates to use NLL as well, but we're holding off until we have some more experience with people using it in the wild.
+Once the Rust 2018 release candidate becomes stable, **we plan to switch Rust 2015 crates to use NLL as well**, but we're holding off until we have some more experience with people using it in the wild.

 ## NLL is awesome